trezor/connect/README.md

 ```

+Service backend needs to concatenate the `challenge_hidden` (translated to binary) and `challenge_visual` fields into the message and check whether the signature matches its contents against the `public_key`/`address`.

+If that is the case, the backend either creates an account (if the `public_key`/`address` identity is seen for the first time) or signs in the user (if the `public_key`/`address` identity is already a known user).

-On error the contents of the response will be:
+In case the error is encountered, the contents of the response will be:

 ```
 {